 - A high-speed blender is recommended for the creamiest consistency; if using a standard blender, soak cashews first by placing them in a bowl and covering with boiling water.
 Soak for 1 hour, then drain.
-Alternatively, substitute 6 Tbsp raw cashew butter (a very full 1/3 cup).
+Alternatively, substitute 6 tablespoons raw cashew butter (a very full ⅓ cup).

 - For the ingredients where a range is indicated, begin with the lesser amount.
 Combine all ingredients in a blender, and blend until smooth, stopping to scrape down the sides as needed.
 Taste and adjust acid, salt, and sweetness.